mattdavis0351/mongodb-labs/exercises/mongo-shell/intermediate-read.md

 { "title" : "Journey to the West", "tomato" : { "meter" : 93 } }
 ```

-Ideally, the 2 filter conditions would be ANDed.
+Ideally, the 2 filter conditions would be **AND**ed.
 But :eyes: closely at the results and you'll see that the first filter condition `tomato.meter": {"$lt": 50}` was ignored.
 The result contains documents which have `tomato.meter` ratings greater than 50 as well.
 Why?

 :arrow_right: MongoDB requires **unique** key values to be provided in its queries.
 In cases like the one above, where both key values are identical (`tomato.meter` in both filters), the very last filter overwrites all the previous filters and documents that satisfy the last filter are returned.